 The Elements of the Offense

-Suppose the prosecutor hopes to obtain a guilty verdict for driving without a license according to California Vehicle Code 12500.
+Suppose the prosecutor hopes to obtain a guilty verdict for driving without a license, according to California Vehicle Code 12500.
 In that case, they must show that the elements of the offense have been met.
-The characteristics of the crime of driving without a license in the state of California include:

-- You did not have a valid driver’s license with you at the time you were driving.
+The characteristics of this violation in the state of California include driving on a street or highway and not having a valid driver’s license with you at the time you were driving.

 Penalties for Driving Without a License Under CA Vehicle Code 12500